Malaknourr/Vole-Machine-/README.md

 # Vole Machine Simulator

-## Overview

-The **Vole Machine Simulator** is a virtual machine that mimics the execution of machine-level code using a simplified instruction set.
-This project provides a structured approach to understanding low-level computing concepts, including memory management, instruction execution, and CPU register handling.

 ## Features

 - **Memory Simulation**: Implements a memory model where each memory cell holds a 4-digit hexadecimal instruction.